greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 3.3 Cytokine release syndrome, paragraph 2: The relevance of sepsis to this paragraph is also unclear, unless the authors are comparing SARS-CoV-2 infection to other respiratory diseases caused by bacteria.
 Specifying the relevance of this comparison would be helpful.

 **
-As with 3.2 above, this paragraphs has been restructured.
+As with 3.2 above, this paragraph has been restructured.
 We hope the changes serve to emphasize the concerns about sepsis in the context of SARS-CoV-2.
 **